-In essence, you can start by selecting the first call within a frame, and then click each successive call to watch the framebuffer components draw one-by-one until the end of the frame.
+Start by selecting the first call within a frame, and then click each successive call to watch the framebuffer components draw one-by-one until the end of the frame.
 These framebuffer displays, for both onscreen and offscreen graphics, help you to locate the source of any rendering errors.

-|Click the button to show the image at no scale, where one device pixel is equivalent to one screen pixel.|
+|Displays the image at no scale, where one device pixel is equivalent to one screen pixel.|

-|Click the button to zoom in.
-You can also use your mouse wheel, or two-finger swipes on a touchpad, to scroll in and out.
+|Zooms in on the image.
+You can also use your mouse wheel, or two-finger swipes on a touchpad, to zoom in and out.
 You can drag the image with your cursor.|

-|Click the button to zoom out.
-You can also use your mouse wheel, or two-finger swipes on a touchpad, to scroll in and out.|
+|Zooms out on the image.
+You can also use your mouse wheel, or two-finger swipes on a touchpad, to zoom in and out.|

-|Click the button and then select the color channels to render or deselect color channels so they aren't rendered.
+|Select the color channels to render.
 The options are Red, Green, Blue, and Alpha (transparency).|

 |Flips the image vertically.|